Hematology/Oncology Graduate Nurse Practitioner Program

 The three-month clinical fellowship provides a comprehensive educational pediatric-focused nurse practitioner program coupled with clinical opportunities designed to provide the nurse practitioner fellow with in-depth knowledge of the diagnosis and management of pediatric hematologic and oncologic disorders, hematopoeitic stem cell transplantation, and palliative care.

-Two nurse practitioner fellows will be accepted into the nurse practitioner program for July-October of each year.
-Nurse practitioner fellows will receive a $10,500 ($3,500/month) scholarship to cover expenses during the program.
+Two nurse practitioner fellows are accepted into the nurse practitioner program for July-September of each year.
+Nurse Practitioner fellows will receive compensation to cover expenses during their training.

 - Acquire knowledge of the treatment and management of pediatric oncology and hematology diagnoses